 Tunbridge Wells Alliance is a bold local party independent of national politics.
 It became an official party on February 23, 2018 and fielded candidates in the local elections on May 3, 2018.

 The team behind Tunbridge Wells Alliance includes business owners, working mum’s, engineers, accountants, restaurateurs, project managers, IT professionals, and many others.

 We believe in Politics for People not Politicians.

 Key people in Tunbridge Wells Alliance:

-Robert Chris, former chairman of Tunbridge Wells Alliance, is an accountant and long term resident of Tunbridge Wells.
+Robert Chris, chairman of Tunbridge Wells Alliance, is an accountant and long term resident of Tunbridge Wells.

 Peter Wooster, treasurer of Tunbridge Wells Alliance, is an accountant and consultant and long term resident of Tunbridge Wells.

-The Tunbridge Wells Alliance candidates were as follows:
+The Tunbridge Wells Alliance councillors are as follows:

 Lucy Willis in Speldhurst and Bidborough, elected 2019